504 - Student Health & Safety

 3. Available on call.

-B. Licensed health personnel will provide special health services under the auspices of the school.
+B. Licensed health personnel will provide special health services under the auspices of the district.
 The duties of the licensed health personnel include:

 1. Participate as a member of the education team;